sebastian89n/code-learning-hub/java-libs/liquibase/README.md

 ensuring consistent and trackable updates to the database schema over time.
 Liquibase is widely used in software development to streamline database management and ensure the reliability of database deployments.

-This module provides an illustrative example of using Liquibase scripts and Java code to execute them programmatically.
-The focus is on embedding Liquibase in a Java application, with Spring Boot autoconfiguration deliberately disabled.
-The intention is to demonstrate how to manually configure Liquibase to enable the Spring context for custom migrations within the code.

 ## Key Features

 - **Database-Agnostic:** Liquibase is database-agnostic, meaning it supports various database management systems, such